Mark Levin

-Mark Reed Levin (/lə'vɪn/; born September 21, 1957) is an American broadcast news analyst, columnist, lawyer, political commentator, radio personality, and writer.
+Mark Reed Levin (/lə'vɪn/; born September 21, 1957) is an American conservative broadcast news analyst, columnist, lawyer, political commentator, radio personality, and writer.
 He is the host of syndicated radio show The Mark Levin Show, as well as Life, Liberty & Levin on Fox News.
-Levin worked in the administration of President Ronald Reagan and was a chief of staff for Attorney General Edwin Meese.
+Previously, Levin worked in the administration of President Ronald Reagan and was chief of staff for Attorney General Edwin Meese.
 He is the former president of the Landmark Legal Foundation, an author of seven books, and contributor to media outlets such as National Review Online.
 Since 2015, Levin has been editor-in-chief of the Conservative Review.
-He is known for his staunch support of Israel, constitutional principles, free speech and U.S. national security.

-Levin has been described as "right-wing" by The New York Times, CNN, NPR, and Politico.
-He is known for his strident criticisms of Democrats and encouragement of primary challenges to congressional Republicans that he considers to be "Republican In Name Only" (RINO).
+A neoconservative, he is known for his staunch support of Israel and hawkish foreign policy.
+He is known for his strident criticisms of Democrats and encouragement of primary challenges to congressional Republicans he considers to be "Republican In Name Only" (RINO).
 He endorsed Ted Cruz in the 2016 Republican Party presidential primaries and declared himself "Never Trump", but reluctantly endorsed Donald Trump after he won the Republican nomination.
-Beginning with the start of the first Trump presidency, Levin's commentary has become pro-Trump.
+His commentary was supportive of Trump during his first presidency.
 In April 2025, President Trump appointed Levin to become a member of the Homeland Security Advisory Council.